Homeless or at risk?

 - A person who has a local connection with the local authority who is vulnerable as a result of being in custody and is homeless upon release from custody.

-We now operate a 'Common Housing Register' whereby you can apply for social housing with the council and other social housing landlords in the Caerphilly county borough with a single online application.
+We now operate a 'Common Housing Register' whereby you can apply for Community Landlord housing with the council and other Community Housing landlords in the Caerphilly county borough with a single online application.